 If the oven interior lights are needed, be sure to activate them prior to setting the Sabbath mode.
 Once the oven light is turned on and the Sabbath mode is active, the oven light will remain on until the Sabbath mode is turned off and the oven lights are turned off.
 The oven door will not activate the interior oven lights when the oven door is opened or closed.

-It is recommended that any oven temperature modification made within an active Sabbath mode use the number keys and press START.
-The change will be accepted automatically.
+It is recommended that any oven temperature modification made within an active Sabbath mode press the + or - key.